 The Issuer has already for a number of years been faced with a steady increase in the number of installations for decentralised electricity generation (e.g. solar modules, CHP, wind turbines and others) that are or need to be connected to the distribution grid.
 This puts pressure on the traditional design of the electricity distribution grid.
-As more and more end users inject electricity into the distribution grid themselves - rather than only being off-takers of electricity - the distribution network design needs to reflect and cater for a bidirectional use of the distribution grids.
+As more and more end users inject electricity into the distribution grid themselves - rather than only being off-takers of electricity - the distribution network design needs to reflect and cater for a bidirectional use of the distribution network.
 This trend has also impacted the volumes of electricity being transported over the DSOs' distribution grids.
-The Issuer has noted that the spectacular growth rate in the number of photovoltaic installations has recently somewhat decreased, partly as a result of the limitation in the subsidy mechanisms allowed for by the Flemish government.
-This may, however, increase again following the subsidy regime that is expected to be implemented in Flanders as of 1 January 2021.
+The Issuer has noted that the growth rate in the number of photovoltaic installations is volatile, due to a number of external factors such as the applicable subsidy mechanisms, public perception of solar panels as a sensible investment and the price development of solar installations compared to the price development of electricity for the Flemish end-consumers.
 Insufficient investments in electricity distribution grids might lead to insufficient capacity of these grids, associated with higher risks for fall-outs, grid disturbances and a poorer quality of electricity delivery.

 Another important evolution is the development of offshore wind farms in the Belgian part of the North Sea (this relates to the new zone for offshore wind farms bordering the French exclusive economic zone).
-This entails considerable investments, especially at the level of the transmission grid operated by Elia, but it also has a fall-out on the distribution grids operated by the Issuer.
+This entails considerable investments, especially at the level of the transmission grid operated by electricity TSO Elia Transmission Belgium, but it also has a fall-out on the distribution grids operated by the Issuer.